 This bill amends the Code of West Virginia to establish new procedures and criteria for imposing the death penalty in first-degree murder cases, particularly when the victim is a law enforcement officer or first responder.
 It introduces new sections that detail the aggravating and mitigating circumstances to be considered during sentencing, as well as the requirement for a unanimous jury decision to impose a death sentence.
-The bill also mandates automatic review by the Supreme Court of Appeals for any death penalty sentences to ensure they are not influenced by arbitrary factors and are proportionate to similar cases.
-Additionally, it reinstates the death penalty by repealing the previous law that abolished it.
+The bill also mandates automatic review of death penalty sentences by the Supreme Court of Appeals to ensure fairness and adherence to legal standards.
+Additionally, it reinstates the death penalty by repealing the previous law that abolished it and outlines the execution process, including the roles of the West Virginia Division of Corrections and Rehabilitation.

 Committee Substitute: 61-2-2, 62-3-15, 61-2-2a, 61-2-2b, 61-2-2c, 61-2-2d, 61-2-2e, 61-2-2f, 61-2-2g, 62-7-4, 62-7-5, 62-7-6, 62-7-6a, 61-11-2